|

 Leona Brown

-Leona Brown works with the Building Wealth and Health Network as a Per Diem Program Facilitator.
+Leona Brown works with the Building Wealth and Health Network as a Program Facilitator, with leadership in the Network's post-class engagement efforts through Network Nation.
 She has over 15 years of work experience in retail and held roles as a store manager and merchandiser and has also worked as an administrative assistant.
 She is certified in FIVE9 and Help Desk and has completed four years of parenting courses.
 She also held the role of secretary on the Policy Council of Ecelero Learning.
 In her free time, Leona loves spending time with her four children, taking walks alone, and having heart to heart conversations as well as singing, dancing, reading and doing crafts with resin.
-She is a proud member of the Network and serves on the Network Advisory Council (NAC).
+She is a proud member of the Network and Network Nation.

 |